Nürburgring, 2 May 1971

 - Brabham BT36 (Peter Westbury): New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
 Retained by Westbury early 1972 and then sold to Neckel 'Nick' Koob (Bettborn, Luxembourg) for French, Belgian and Luxembourg hill climbs from 1972 to 1974.
 To Johny Krier (Luxembourg) 1975 for French, Belgian and Luxembourg hillclimbs.
 Then to Roger Hennebert (Belgium) in 1977, then possibly to Marcel Tarrès in 1978, but its exact race results during this time are unknown.
 Then via four French owners until bought by John Beasley (Shrewsbury, Shropshire) in 1993.
 Sold to Abba Kogan 1998, and rebuilt on a new chassis.
 In 2007, the rebuilt car was sold by RM Auctions (agent Annette Abaci) to Thomas Steinke (Hamburg, Germany).
 Neither Abaci or Steinke were then aware of the car having a new chassis.
 The original chassis was later sold via Bonhams in 2008 and its current whereabouts are unknown.
 Meanwhile, the continuous entity of BT36-5 was raced by Steinke in European Historic F2 in 2008 and 2009 and sold to Francesco Molino (Pescara, Italy) in 2012.
 Then to Günter Türk (Freiburg, Germany) in 2013.

 - Chevron B18 [18.71.3] (Jo Siffert): New to Chevron's European agent Jo Siffert and raced by him in the F2 races at Bogotá in February 1971.
 Driven by Siffert in some European F2 races later in 1971, but more usually by François Mazet, who finished fourth at Pau but otherwise had a difficult season.
 Raced by José Dolhem at the final race of the year.
 It appears the Chevron was returned to Bolton after 1971 and found its way into the hands of Roger Hire, who was also running a Chevron B21 with Peter Hanson.
 The car was then leased to Willie Green and fitted with a 1.9 Alan Smith Cosworth FVC for the Rothmans 50,000 libre race in August 1972.
 Then unknown until July 1982, when "chassis no. 3 ex Siffert" was advertised from Manton in Leicestershire.
-Unknown again until 1989, when Robert Campbell raced his red "ex-Jo Siffert F2 Chevron B18-71/3" in HSCC events.
-A car with this chassis number was auctioned by H&H in May 2002 but did not sell.
+Later sold by John Harper to Robert Campbell (Dukinfield, Cheshire), who registered his fully restored red "ex-Jo Siffert F2 Chevron B18-71/3" with the HSCC in May 1989.
+Raced by Campbell from 1988 to 1991, then sold in 1993 to Sheila and Tim Hassel, who did not race it.
+To Denis Welch in 1999, but again not raced.
+Sold to a Swiss owner in 2003.
 Next seen in 2014, when a red B18 was advertised by Lutziger Classic Cars, showing the 1990 HSCC papers and a "71/3" chassis plate.

 - Brabham BT30 (John Watson): Sold to John Watson (Craigavad, County Down, Northern Ireland) for F2 in 1970, replacing a Lola T100 that Watson had used with great success in Irish libre.
 Retained for F2 in 1971, during which time it was partly updated to BT36 specification.
 To Bob Howlings (Congleton, Cheshire) for libre 1972 and fitted with a 1800cc Cosworth FVC mid-season.
 Sold to Tony Dean (Leeds, West Yorkshire) in August so he would have a car for the Rothmans 50,000.
 To Phillip Guerola (Bickley, Kent) 1973 and raced in libre until the end of 1976.
 Advertised ("ex-Watson") as a rolling chassis from an Aylesbury number in January 1978 and bought by Barrie Dutnall (Medway, Kent) in 1979 or 1980 but not used.
 Advertised by Dutnall as a rolling chassis in June 1981.
 Said to have been owned by Jon Bradburn, David Rishworth (Leamington, Warwickshire) and Kelvin Lambeth before bought by David McLaughlin in or before 2003.
 To David Brown (Ashford, Kent) 2003.
 To Ian Gray (Mansfield, Nottinghamshire) 2004.